• XARAGUA

 ARTICLE III — DEFENSE AND SECURITY DIVISION

-§3.1 The Xaragua Defense Command Academy (XDCA) is the national institutional training arm of the Indigenous Army and Police of Xaragua, established under the Sovereign Defense Act of April 2025.
+§3.1 The Xaragua Defense Command Academy (XDCA) is the national institutional training arm of the Indigenous Army.

 §3.2 The Academy is authorized to train and certify, under ecclesiastical and customary authority, the following corps: